SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

         * 20% => 36%
         * 50% => 75%
         * 75% => 93.75%
-  * Works with any projectile weapon
-  * Charge-up rate is based on attack speed and weapon's use speed
+  * Charge-up rate is based on weapon's use speed
   * An indicator is shown when charge reaches maximum
   * No cooldown and low mana cost.
 This is the core ability of the Sniper so it can be used repeatedly as an alternative to holding down the fire button.
+    * weapon's mana cost is added to the ability cost
   * Average speed of charging to max should take a few seconds, but the multiplier should feel rewarding (worth the time not attacking) even when released earlier
-* Resource: Precision
-  * Hits with Charged Shot generate 1 Precision (once per shot, not per target hit)
-  * Missing with Charged Shot reduces Precision by half
-  * Each Precision increases Charged Shot's base critical chance by 5% up to 10 stacks
 * Ability 2: ???
-  * I'm open to suggestions on discord

-### Engineer (concept complete)
+  * ???

+### Tier 3: Tinkerer
-* Projectile minion class
+* Projectile/minion hybrid class
-* Scales ranged and throwing damage + minion damage too
+* Partially scales minion damage in addition to projectiles
 * Tier 2 Abilities:
-  * Trap activation creates a gravity well that pulls enemies in (does not affect bosses or knockback-immune)
   * Rapid Fire affects Gizmo as well
   * Ammo resource is used for Gizmo resources
 * Ability 1: _customizable_ Gizmos